Lolz14/OPOE/README.md

 - **How**:
   1. Choose w(x): a single Gaussian or, more robustly, a finite Gaussian mixture approximating the log-price density.
-  2. Build the orthonormal basis via a stable three-term recurrence derived from mixture components.
+  2. Build the orthonormal basis (ONB) via a stable three-term recurrence derived from mixture components.
   3. Compute model moments ℓn using the polynomial property (matrix exponential of the generator acting on a polynomial basis).
   4. Compute payoff projections fn either (i) in closed form for standard payoffs and Gaussian components (Direct method) or (ii) with 1D quadrature against w (Integration method).
   5. Form the truncated price π(N) = Σn=0..N fn ℓn and discount/adjust (e.g., put–call parity).